Balancingrock/SecureSockets/README.md

 9 - Start Xcode and open the SwifterSockets project.

 10 - Build SwifterSockets in Xcode.
+When ready (no errors or warnings) select the SwifterSockets.framework in the Products folder and see where it is stored.
+This location is needed to import the framework into the SecureSockets project in step 13.

 11 - Open the SecureSockets project in xcode (the SwifterSockets project can be closed).

-12 - From the file menu, use the "Add Files" to add the files in the _Sources_ folder to the project (all of them).
+12 - From the file menu, use the "Add Files" to add the files in the _Sources_ folder to the project (all of them. _SecureSockets.swift_ will be already present).

-13 - Select the target and add the _SwifterSockets.framework_ that was created (keep in mind that the location of that file depends on the Xcode settings, it is usually found in either a _Build_ folder in the (SwifterSockets) project directory or a _Build_ folder with a _DerivedData_ folder)
+13 - Select the target and add the _SwifterSockets.framework_ that was created in step 10.

 14 - Add the openSSL libraries as well: